-Ability to Honour Pledges Remains Very Strong Despite Some Donors' Recent Weakness
+Ability to Honor Pledges Remains Very Strong Despite Some Donors' Recent Weakness

-The ability of the donors to honour their commitment can be measured using our government bond ratings, which assess the expected loss an investor may face when holding debt obligations issued by the sovereign.
+The ability of the donors to honor their commitment can be measured using our government bond ratings, which assess the expected loss an investor may face when holding debt obligations issued by the sovereign.
 As bonds represent contracts that the sovereign enters into and commits to paying cash (interest and principal) on a set schedule, we view the government bond ratings as a good proxy and applicable to IFFIm's case.

 The weighted median donor rating is Aa1.
-Since the UK pledges will come just under 50% of remaining pledges after the 2015 pledges are counted, this calculation is largely determined by the UK's government bond rating, which was changed from Aaa to Aa1 in February 2013.
-In addition, several other donors' creditworthiness experienced negative pressure over the past few years, namely the euro area donors and South Africa.
+Since the UK pledges will come just under 50% of remaining pledges once the new pledges from France and the Netherlands are finalized, this calculation is largely determined by the UK's government bond rating, which was changed from Aaa to Aa1 in February 2013 and put on a negative outlook in June 2016.
+In addition, several other donors' creditworthiness experienced negative pressure over the past few years, namely euro area donors and South Africa.

-Despite recent weakness, all the donors have investment grade-ratings, and several members are very highly rated.
+Despite recent weakness, all the donors have investment grade ratings, and several members are very highly rated.
 This indicates that there is a very high likelihood that IFFIm will receive the pledges as promised from the sovereign donors with no, or minimal, delays or reductions.

 In addition, the annual commitment for each donor is small in the context of the government's total budget.
-For example, the UK government's annual commitment, while varying by year, averages around £90 million, approximately 0.01% of its total annual revenues (around £694,000 million in 2014).
+For example, the UK government's annual commitment, while varying by year, averages around £90 million, approximately 0.01% of its total annual revenues (around £681,800 million in fiscal year ending 2016).
+UK's annual contributions to IFFIm are also dwarfed by its transfers to the EU, which amounted to €13.4 billion in 2015.
 Similarly, France's annual commitment to IFFIm represents an extremely small portion of its total annual budget at around 0.01% of revenues.
 It seems unlikely, given the relative affordability of the annual amounts, that donors will renege on their commitments.

-Willingness to Honour Pledges Supported by Effectiveness in Achieving Mandate
+Willingness to Honor Pledges Supported by Effectiveness in Achieving Mandate

 With IFFIm, as with all supranationals, we assess the willingness of members to provide support in light of the importance of the institution to the member.
 Regional multilateral development banks, as enactors of economic public policy, are often of strong economic importance to their sovereign members.
-This is not the case for IFFIm since Gavi is a charity organisation and all immunisation programmes are located exclusively in non-donor countries.
-Therefore, the importance to the donors rests on the importance of the charity mandate and IFFIm's ability to help Gavi fulfil that mandate.
+This is not the case for IFFIm since Gavi is a charity organization and all immunization programs are located exclusively in non-donor countries.
+Therefore, the importance to the donors rests on the importance of the charity mandate and IFFIm's ability to help Gavi fulfill that mandate.

 Gavi and the financing provided through IFFIm is an integral part of the United Nations' three Millennium Development Goals related to health, Targets 4, 5, and 6, which aim to reduce child mortality rates, improve maternal health, and combat HIV/AIDS, malaria and other diseases, respectively.
-The likelihood that a donor would abandon this goal once they have committed to it is very small, not just because of the gravity of the goal, but also because of the negative political repercussions stemming from a lawsuit over failure to honour commitments to fund immunisation.
+The likelihood that a donor would abandon this goal once they have committed to it is very small, not just because of the gravity of the goal, but also because of the negative political repercussions stemming from a lawsuit over failure to honor commitments to fund immunization.